ClementPinard/depth-dataset-builder/README.md

     --threads 8
     ```

+    This will create a dataset at the folder `/path/to/dataset/` with images, depth maps in npy format, camera intrinsics and distortion in txt and yaml, pose information in the same format as KITTI odometry, and relevant metadata stored in a csv file.

+16. Evaluation list creation

+    Once everything is constructed, you can specify a subset of e.g. 500 frames for evaluaton.

+    ```
+    python construct_evaluation_metadata.py \
+    --dataset_dir /path/to/dataset/ \
+    --split 0.9 \
+    --seed 0 \
+    --min_shift 50 \
+    --allow_interpolated_frames
+    ```

+    this will select 500 frames (at most) such that 90% (`--split 0.9`) of folders are kept as training folders, and every frame has at least 50 frames with valid odometry before (`--min_shift 50`).
+Interpolated frames are allowed for odometry to be considered valid (but not for depth ground truth) (`--allow_interpolated_frames`)

+    It will create a txt file with test file paths (`/path/to/dataset/test_files.txt`), a txt file with train folders (`/path/to/dataset/train_folders.txt`) and lastly a txt file with flight path vector coordinates (in pixels) (`/path/to/dataset/fpv.txt`)

 ### Special case : Adding new images to an existing dataset

 In case you already have constructed a dataset and you still have the workspace that used available, you can easily add new images to the dataset.
 See https://colmap.github.io/faq.html#register-localize-new-images-into-an-existing-reconstruction